menu

 Another notable thing is that Arboles is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Overall, Arboles’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Arboles’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Arboles is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Arboles doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Arboles are slightly less educated than the national average of 21.84% for the average city or town: 16.62% of adults in Arboles have a bachelor's degree or advanced degree
+The percentage of adults in Arboles with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.62% of adults in Arboles have a bachelor's degree or advanced degree.

 The per capita income in Arboles in 2022 was $25,762, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,048 for a family of four.
 However, Arboles contains both very wealthy and poor people as well.